renelindsay/Vulkan-WSIWindow/README.md

  > `VK_KHR_debug_report. . ` (When validation is enabled)

 If you need direct control over which layers and extensions to load, use the CLayers and CExtensions classes to enumerate, display and pick the items you want, and then pass them to the CInstance constructor.
+The VkInstance is used in 2 places: Pass it to WSIWindow.GetSurface() to get the VkSurfaceKHR, and pass it to CPhysicalDevices, to enumerate the available GPUs.

 ### CLayers class
 The CLayers class wraps "vkEnumerateInstanceLayerProperties" to simplify enumerating, and picking instance layers to load.
 On creation, it contains a list of available instance layers, and provides functions for picking which ones to load.
 Here are some of the useful functions: